totaljs/modules/Security/auth/readme.md

 	auth.onAuthorize = function(id, callback, flags) {

         // - this function is cached
-        // - here you must read user information from a database
+        // - here you have to read user information from a database
         // - insert the user object into the callback (this object will be saved to session/cache) callback({ id: '1', alias: 'Peter Sirka' });